eeveebot/eevee/hugo/content/docs/deployment/deploy-with-flux.md

 ---
 weight: 420
-title: "Deploy eevee with FluxCD"
+title: "With FluxCD"
-description: "How to deploy the operator and an instance of the bot"
+description: "Gitops for your IRC bot."
 draft: false
 toc: true
 ---